Crawl (Chris Brown song): Music video

 The music video was edited by David Blackburn and directed by Joseph Kahn, who also worked with Brown on the "I Can Transform Ya" and "Forever" videos.
-The video features American R&B singer Cassie as Brown's love interest.
+The video features singer Cassie as Brown's love interest.
 Kahn had previously directed the video for Britney Spears's 2008 'comeback' song, "Womanizer", after her public breakdown.
 In an interview with MTV News, Kahn said, "I seem to be the guy that record companies go to when they need help," he joked.
 "I truly feel [Brown] is remorseful.
 You don't drop people just because they made a mistake (even if it was a big mistake)."

 Kahn said that the entire idea for the video was Brown's: "It's an interesting video for me, because it's so rare that music videos ever try to achieve anything emotional.
 Chris just basically told me a story of what he felt this video was going to be, with his heart glowing and how he's, like, cold.
 It is a very personal story.
 But it's told in such a graphic manner that I fell in love with the idea.
 It's Chris' story.
 Period.
 I am the pencil that put it down on the paper."
-When comparing the song's video to that of "I Can Transform Ya", the director said, "'Crawl' is my favorite one, because — gosh, I'm going to let you in on this — 'cause it's probably his most personal thing he's ever done."
+When comparing the song's video to that of "I Can Transform Ya", the director said, "'Crawl' is my favorite one, because—gosh, I'm going to let you in on this—'cause it's probably his most personal thing he's ever done."
 He went on to say, "I mean, everything that's happened to him in the year, I think this is going to be his big statement, in terms of what he's feeling and what he's living through right now."
 When talking about the ideas and concepts of the video, Kahn said that the video, his first ballad with Brown, should speak for itself through the ideas that he had and the "genesis" of what that idea was.